lzolyomi/Data-Challenge-1-template/README.md

     - Check and enable GPU acceleration for training.
     - Train the neural network and perform evaluation on test set at the end of each epoch.
     - Finally, save your trained model's weights so that you can reload them.

+## Environment setup instructions
+We recommend to set up a virtual Python environment to install all necessary packages.
+These packages are included in the `requirements.txt` file.

 ## GitHub setup instructions